arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 ---
 layout: default
-description: The Cluster architecture of ArangoDB is a CP master/master model with nosingle point of failure
+description: The Cluster architecture of ArangoDB is a CP master/master model with no single point of failure
 ---
 Cluster Architecture
 ====================